-Massachusetts educators and students are familiar with the item types used in the legacy MCAS tests.
-The types of items and their functions are described below.
+The types of items used on the legacy MCAS tests and their functions are described below.

 - Multiple-choice items are used to provide breadth of coverage within a content area.
 Multiple-choice items make efficient use of limited testing time and allow for coverage of a wide range of knowledge and skills.
 Multiple-choice items appear on every MCAS test except the composition component of the ELA assessment.
 Each multiple-choice item requires that students select the single best answer from four response options.
 Multiple-choice items are aligned to one primary standard.
 They are machine-scored; correct responses are worth one score point, and incorrect and blank responses are assigned zero score points.
 Though considered as wrong responses, blanks are disaggregated from the incorrect responses. - One-point short-answer mathematics items are used to assess students' skills and abilities to work with brief, well-structured problems that have one or a very limited number of solutions (e.g., mathematical computations).
 The advantage of this type of item is that it requires students to demonstrate knowledge and skills by generating, rather than selecting, an answer.
 One-point short-answer items are hand-scored and assigned one point (correct) or zero points (blank or incorrect).
 The blanks are disaggregated from the incorrect responses. - Four-point open-response items typically require students to use higher-order thinking skills-such as evaluation, analysis, and summarization-to construct satisfactory responses.
 Four-point open-response items are administered in all content areas.
 Open-response items are hand-scored by scorers trained in the specific requirements of each question scored.
 Students may receive up to four points per open-response item.
 Totally incorrect or blank responses receive a score of zero.
-The blanks are disaggregated from the incorrect responses. - Writing prompts are administered to all students in grade 10 as part of the ELA test.
-The writing assessment consists of two sessions separated by a 10-minute break.
-During the first session, students write a draft composition.
-In the second session, students write a final composition based on that draft.
+The blanks are disaggregated from the incorrect responses. - Long compositions are administered to all students in grade 10 as part of the ELA test.
 Each composition is hand-scored by trained scorers.
-Students receive two scores: one for topic development (0 to 6 points) and the other for standard English conventions (0 to 4 points).
-Student reports include a score for each of these dimensions.
-Each student composition is scored by two different scorers; the final score is a combination of both sets of scores, so students may receive up to 20 points for their compositions.
-These 20 composition points amount to 28% of a student's overall ELA score in grade 10, the grade in which the writing prompts are administered.
+Students receive two scores: one for topic development and the other for standard English conventions.
+More information about the compositions can be found in section 3.2.2.

-3.2.1.3 Description of Test Design
+3.2.1.3 Descriptions of Test Designs